daniyalshafique/Ai266-spring22/Project/readme.md

 ###### Because test data set has a explicit variable of a category because it wasn’t present in the training data set.
 ###### Applying Grid Search we have found that the best accuracy is (parameter = 10.0) and apply different parameters after several times we have got no change.

+The problem I faced the data was very big and
+The model and code I tried to use took alot of time to run the code.And I used many times to run the model but it doesn't run accurately And sometimes it was taking 5 to 6 hours to complete it.
+So that's why I committed the code here on GitHub.